Marco I Sanudo: Sources

 Doge Andrea Dandolo wrote a history of Venice (called Chronica extensa) around 1350.
-This text is the first to relate the conquest of the Ægean islands and has been the foundation of all later accounts:
+This text is the first to relate the conquest of the Aegean islands and has been the foundation of all later accounts:

 Sailing separately, Marco Sanudo and those following him conquered the islands of Naxos, Paros, Milos and Santorini, and Marino Dandolo conquered Andros.
 Also, Andrea and Geremia Ghisi [took] Tinos, Mykonos, Skyros, Skopelos and Skiathos.

 A chronicle in Venetian dated 1360-1362 and attributed to an Enrico Dandolo gives a short biography of Marco Sanudo, starting with his struggle in Crete against Enrico Pescatore.
 But the text is not reliable; most of it is either invented or contradicted by official documents.
 Also, it is the first text to state that Marco Sanudo and Doge Enrico Dandolo were related.
 In 1454, Flavio Biondo published his De Origine et gestis Venetorum, in which he copied Andrea Dandolo's account and introduced the idea of the Venetian Republic giving to its citizens the official right to conquer lands in the Orient, as long as they would never be transmitted to a non-Venetian.
 This rule, asserted in the 15th century, is thus extended to the start of the 13th century by Biondo.

 The most commonly used chronicle, because it gives a lot of geographical and chronological details, is the one written by Daniele Barbaro in the 16th century.
 He combined different older chronicles to create a coherent story based on the accounts of the two Dandolos.
 His version is the one used by all later writers and historians, such as J. K. Fotheringham in 1915.
 Guillaume Saint-Guillain, in a 2004 article, suggests another interpretation, based on his recent works on official documents.

 The Histoire nouvelle des anciens Ducs de l'Archipel, another widely used account, was written in the second half of the 17th century by a French Jesuit from Naxos monastery, Father Saulger.